n335h/soc_byteclub_paprback/README.md

 # School of Code - BC14 - Final Project

-Welcome to the repository for our team Byte Club!
+Welcome to the repository for our School of Code final project!

-## Byte Club!
+## The Team:   Byte Club!

-The Team:
+Team members:

 Kane Dru
 Lawrence Allen